-- If the child has been assisted with intimate care, parent / carer will be informed via an email notification via Medical Tracker.
-Alternatively, a telephone call may be more appropriate e.g. periods starting. - Parent / carer will be able to view the policy at any time.
+- If the child has been assisted with intimate care, parents will be informed via a standard letter held in the P & S File in the classroom or Office or Medical Support areas.

+Alternatively a telephone call may be more appropriate e.g. periods starting. - Parents will be able to view the policy at any time.